 You can find all of the big cats here as well as packs of wild dogs (another of our favourites).
 If you are hoping to see lions hunting, Duba Plains is famous for its lion/buffalo encounters.

 Either Mombo or Chiefs Camp make a great base.

 Londolozi is 150 sq km in extent and part of the Sabi Sands Private Game Reserve, situated on the western border of Kruger National Park.

-Londolozi offers wonderful views of lions - with leopards their speciality.
-We were there in April and saw black maned males and a large pride of females and cubs.
+Although leopards are their speciality, Londolozi offers wonderful views of lions.
+We were there in April and saw black-maned males and a large pride of females and cubs.

 The balance between the lion and hyena populations on the Crater floor has oscillated over the years.
 In the 1960s the lions were decimated by a plague of Stomoxys biting flies during a particularly wet spell.
 Henry Fosbrooke, the Conservator of the crater at the time, reported that these flies literally bled the lions to death.

 In time, the lion population recovered and today there are around 60 lions living here.
 The towering Crater wall and variety of wildlife makes the perfect photographic backdrop for lion 'landscapes'.